-Special Needs United Way This program is u niquely qualified for a direct contract because they are already overseeing the Full Service School co ptracts that are funded through DCPS.
-This move would provide for consistent

-Service School contracts that are funded through DCPS.
-This move would provide for consistent oversight of the model in Duval County and thus more efficient tracking of services and outcomes.
+Special Needs United Way This program is u niquely qualified for a direct contract because they are already overseeing the Full Service School co ntracts that are funded through DCPS.
+This move would provide for consistent oversight of the n nodel in Duval County and thus more efficient tracking of services and outcomes.
+Summary of requ est:

 - Beginning on July 1, 2021 all Full Service School contract dollars will be directly funded through United Way of Northeast Florida. - This amount represents the final 3 months of funding for the 20/21 fiscal year.
-However, the contract will be annual beginning each year on July 1. - Prior to July 1, 2021 KHA will work in partnership with DCPS and United Way to develop a Request for Proposals that will be released in Spring, 2021 for new contracts with the award recipients to begin through United Way on 7/1/21.
+However, the contract will be annual beginning each year on July 1. - Prior to July 1, 2021 KHA will work in partnership with DCPS and United Way to develop a

+Request for Proposals that will be released in Spring, 2021 for new contracts with the award recipients to begin through United Way on 7/1/21.